calin-darie/learn2csharp/03.Objects/ReadMe.txt

-2) The game has to detect when two circles are colliding with each other.de
+2) The game has to detect when two circles are colliding with each other.

 Given
 circle A, centered at (circleCenterX, circleCenterY), with a radius of radiusA and